tgrall/tgrall.github.io/blog/2021-10-30-how-to-write-a-github-action.md

 2. Add some detailed annotation with reference to source code (lines) with error
 3. Deploy the action

+If you prefer a video version of it, take a look to "[Build Your Own Action](https://www.youtube.com/embed/kKbIEPsLj88)" on YouTube.

 It is time now to dive into the example!

 <!--truncate-->